I would put an epigraph of Ecclesiastes 3 up here, to be all dramatic and pensive, but I’ll just link it here. How’s that for anti-dramatic?

 My favorite fruit of all time is the Rainier cherry.
 Named after Mount Rainier in Washington State, these hybridized cherries–a combo of Bing cherries and Van cherries–are sweeter than a typical cherry, and are red and yellow in color.

-I actually got into because of some slick marketing.
-I was shopping in a Jewel grocery store in Chicago years ago, and in the produce section, there was a video playing about these delectable delights, and how if you see them go brown a little bit, that’s the sugar.
+I actually got into Ranier cherries because of some slick marketing.
+I was shopping in a Jewel grocery store in Chicago years ago, and in the produce section, there was a video playing about these delectable delights–about how if you see them go brown a little bit, that’s the sugar.
 Ever since then, I buy them every summer.
-I can eat a pound of them easily.
+I can easily eat a pound of them in one sitting.

 This fruit, though, has a very short season.
 Even that site says that the season lasts from May – August (May for California, June-early August for Washington), but it seems like just one random month and then they are gone.
 It’s a true summer fruit.
 You’ll see other types of cherries out for longer periods, but this one is a blink-and-you’ll-miss-it phenomenon.
 So, I buy them every chance I can.
 You’ll never see Rainier cherries outside of the summer months.
 You rarely see stone fruits like plums and peaches, as well as other berries, outside of the summer months as well.